Alabama Coastal Bird Stewardship Program

 Surveying & Monitoring

-Alabama Audubon staff and volunteers continue to collect ACBS data using standardized protocols at thirteen study sites across Mobile and Baldwin Counties during designated survey pulses in the fall, winter, and spring.
-All coastal species are documented during surveys, with focus on the populations of Alabama’s eleven priority species.
+Alabama Audubon staff and volunteers continue to collect ACBS data using standardized protocols at eighteen sites across Mobile and Baldwin Counties during designated survey pulses in the fall, winter, and spring.
+All coastal species are documented during surveys, with focus on the populations of Alabama’s eleven priority species (Wilson’s plover, snowy plover, piping plover, American oystercatcher, red knot, sanderling, short-billed dowitcher, least tern, black skimmer, reddish egret, and brown pelican).

-The stewardship portion of the program provides outreach and beach nesting bird awareness by engaging the public through volunteer opportunities and stewardship.
+The stewardship portion of the program provides outreach and beach-nesting bird awareness by engaging the public through volunteer opportunities and stewardship.
 Coastal bird stewards act as the eyes, ears, and voice for nesting birds by maintaining the health and safety of nesting areas by the use of symbolic fencing and public outreach.
 Volunteer coastal stewards guide beachgoers and other threats away from these sensitive nesting areas, ultimately leading to increased nest success.
 Additionally, stewards engage the public by providing scope-based viewing opportunities into nesting areas, observing adults incubating eggs and/or feeding small, flightless chicks from a safe distance.
-The ALCBSP works directly towards conserving these critical beach nesting species during their annual breeding cycles and promotes public awareness to ensure their survivorship.
-They include: least tern (Sternula antillarum), black skimmer (Rynchops niger), snowy plover (Charadrius nivosus), and Wilson’s plover (Charadrius wilsonia).
+The ALCBSP works directly towards conserving these species during their annual breeding cycles and promotes public awareness to ensure their survivorship.
+They include: least tern, black skimmer, snowy plover, Wilson’s plover, American oystercatcher, and reddish egret.
 Monitoring critical nesting sites, assessing nest success, and determining breeding densities provides insight on Alabama breeding populations for these species, all of which are listed as Alabama Species of Conservation Concern.

 Click here to learn about ways you can get involved with our coastal programs!